-Haffner is president and CEO of AdventHealth’s Central Florida Division, which encompasses more than 20 hospitals and ERs in the seven counties in and surrounding metro Orlando.
-The world-class hospitals, combined with a comprehensive outpatient care network, treats more than 3.4 million patient visits annually.
+Randy Haffner is president and CEO of AdventHealth Florida, which encompasses more than 40 hospitals and ERs throughout the state.
+The world-class hospitals, combined with a comprehensive outpatient care network, treat more than 4.8 million patients annually.

-Haffner has been with AdventHealth since 1989 and has held senior leadership positions throughout the organization.
-As president/CEO of the multi-state division, Haffner oversaw AdventHealth’s operations outside of Florida, comprising of 20 campuses across eight states.
-He also previously served as CEO of Porter Adventist Hospital in Colorado, and as administrator of AdventHealth Orlando.
+Randy previously served as president/CEO of the Multistate Division, where he oversaw AdventHealth’s operations outside of Florida, comprising 20 campuses across eight states.
+Earlier in his career he served as CEO of Porter Adventist Hospital in Colorado, and as administrator of AdventHealth Orlando.

-Haffner and his wife, Cindy, have three children.
+Randy and his wife Cindy have three children.
 In his spare time, he enjoys spending time outdoors including running, cycling and snow skiing.

-Adams leads strategies, planning, development, implementation, and operational oversight of hospitals and hospital-based services across Orange, Seminole and Osceola counties reporting to AdventHealth Central Florida Division President and CEO Randy Haffner.
+Brian Adams leads strategies, planning, development, implementation, and operational oversight of hospitals and hospital-based services across Orange, Seminole and Osceola counties.

 Prior to taking on his current role, Adams was responsible for future growth of AdventHealth facilities in Polk County, supervising the infusion and planning of more than $25 million in renovations and technology upgrades at AdventHealth Heart of Florida, a 202-bed facility located in Davenport and AdventHealth Lake Wales, a 160-bed facility in Lake Wales.